How Much Does a Commercial Fire Sprinkler System Cost?

 - Water supply requirements

-- System component specifications
+- Component specifications

-NFPA 25: Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection Systems
+NFPA 25: Inspection, Testing, and Maintenance

 NFPA 72: National Fire Alarm and Signaling Code